cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Utility functions {#utility}

-Algorithms in this document make use of utility functions described below.
+Algorithms in this document use the utility functions described below, plus standard arithmetic operations (addition, multiplication, modular reduction, etc.) and elliptic curve point operations (point addition and scalar multiplication).

-For security, implementations of these functions SHOULD be constant-time, i.e., execution time SHOULD NOT depend on the values of the inputs.
+For security, implementations of these functions SHOULD be constant time, i.e., execution time SHOULD NOT depend on the values of the inputs.
-For such constant-time implementations, all field operations, comparisons, and assignments MUST be implemented in constant time.
+For such constant-time implementations, all arithmetic, comparisons, and assignments MUST be implemented in constant time.
 {{security-considerations}} briefly discusses constant-time security issues.

-Guidance on implementing these low-level operations in constant time is beyond the scope of this document.
+Guidance on implementing low-level operations (in constant time or otherwise) is beyond the scope of this document; readers should consult standard reference material {{MOV96}} {{CFADLNV05}}.

 -   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
     For constant-time implementations, this operation must run in time independent of the value of c.

+-   AND, OR, NOT, and XOR are standard bitwise logical operators.
+    For constant-time implementations, short-circuit operators MUST be avoided.

 -   is\_square(x): This function returns True whenever the value x is a square in the field F. By Euler's criterion, this function can be